mikeaustin/kopi/README.md

 https://docs.google.com/presentation/d/1NtJtgIilqQv2XBoCmybcQU_IsEcylMOcLYXkgB5dQoM/edit?usp=sharing

+Also check out the github Wiki https://github.com/mikeaustin/kopi/wiki, now with more examples and future features, and github Discussions https://github.com/mikeaustin/kopi/discussions if you're interested in talking about Kopi.

 > **NOTE**: Kopi is still in the experimental phase.
 Lots of things are changing, and new functionality is being added.
 > It's not ready to be used in production environments, but please try it out, experiment with it, and have fun!